-This report presents the Remedial Design/Remedial Action Work Plan [Remedial Action Work Plan (RAWP)] for the off-Site groundwater plume [Operable Unit 2 (OU-2)] at the Sterling Drug Inc. (Sterling) Site 3 (Site), in East Greenbush, Rensselaer County, New York.
+This report presents the revised Remedial Design/Remedial Action Work Plan [Remedial Action Work Plan (RAWP)] for the off-Site groundwater plume (Operable Unit 2 [OU-2]) at the Sterling Drug Inc. (Sterling) Site 3 (Site), in East Greenbush, Rensselaer County, New York.
+Revisions were made to the October 2010 RAWP due to the inability to obtain access onto two of the neighboring properties.

 A Site location plan is shown on Figure 1.1.
-The Site consists of an inactive landfill [Operable Unit 1 (OU-1)] that is approximately seven acres in size and was used as a disposal area from 1956 to 1977.
+The Site consists of an inactive landfill (Operable Unit 1 [OU-1]) that is approximately seven acres in size and was used as a disposal area from 1956 to 1977.
 Waste disposal activities led to contamination of soil and groundwater at the Site.
 Remedial activities were implemented beginning in 1989 and continue to date.
 OU-1 includes the on-Site soils and groundwater managed by the current remedial activities.
 OU-2 includes the off-property portion of the Site groundwater contaminant plume of ethyl ether and pharmaceutical semi-volatile organic compounds (SVOCs).